darafferty/LSMTool/README.md

 * SETPATCHPOSITIONS: Calculate and set patch positions
 * PLOT: Plot the sky model

-For details, please see the full documentation (doc/build/html/index.html).
+For details, please see the [full documentation](doc/build/html/index.html).

 Usage
 -----